5jt/dyalog-cookbook/manuscript/10_documentation.md

 ![Using ADOC to browse the MyApp namespace](images/adoc_myapp_01.jpg)

-We see that ADOC has found and displayed the script’s header comments.
-It also seems to document all the functions within the `MyApp` namepsace.
-If `MyApp` would contain any operators and/or variables you will find them in the document produced by ADOC as well.
+We see that ADOC has found and displayed all the functions within the `MyApp` namespace.
+If `MyApp` would contain any operators and/or variables you would find them in the document as well.

 We can improve this in a number of ways.
 Time for a new version of MyApp.
 Make a copy of `Z:\code\v09` as `Z:\code\v10`.